 Soybean farmers led the original development and now lead the continued growth of the biodiesel industry.
 Through the soy checkoff, research and promotion efforts help ensure biodiesel remains one of the most tested and widely used renewable fuels on the market.

-Biodiesel drives demand for U.S. soy oil.
-Biodiesel manufacturers in the U.S. rely on U.S. soybean oil as the primary feedstock for this renewable fuel.
-Biodiesel is the only domestically produced and commercially available fuel to meet the Environmental Protection Agency’s definition of an advanced biofuel.
-It provides one of the best carbon-reduction strategies available with today’s vehicle technologies.
+In the U.S., biodiesel manufacturers rely on U.S. soybean oil as the primary feedstock for this renewable fuel.
+Biodiesel was the first domestically produced and commercially available fuel to meet the Environmental Protection Agency’s definition of an advanced biofuel.
+Compatible with today’s vehicle technologies, biodiesel provides one of the best carbon-reduction strategies available.

 Made from a wide variety of fats and oils, biodiesel is the first and only EPA-designated advanced biofuel with commercial-scale production nationwide.
 B20, diesel fuel with 20% biodiesel, is the most common biodiesel blend on the market and is considered a typical blend for normal use in conventional diesel engines.

 Biodiesel works seamlessly with existing infrastructure and vehicles.
 More than 78% of the diesel vehicles coming off production lines today are recommended for use with B20.
 Heavy-duty truck segments account for more than 87% of actual diesel fuel usage and most major heavy-duty truck engine manufacturers support B20 in their new engines.

 More than 45 million miles of successful, problem-free, real-world operation with B20 biodiesel blends have been recorded in a wide variety of engines, climates and applications.

 The demand for soybean oil is revving up.
 In the last decade, biodiesel demand for soybean oil has grown by 300%.
 From 2020 to 2021, an estimated 8 billion pounds of soy oil are expected to go toward producing cleaner biodiesel.